-The Canadian turkey market is operated under a Canadian system called supply management.
+The Canadian turkey market is operated under a system referred to as “supply management” or “orderly marketing”.

-- By matching production to Canadian demand, the system is able to satisfy consumer demand while ensuring stable prices for consumers and fair returns to Canadian turkey farmers.
+- By matching production to market requirements, the system is able to satisfy consumer demand.

-- Under supply management, farmers can earn a fair return over time, allowing them to re-invest in their farms and continually upgrade production systems.
+- Farmers earn a fair return over time, allowing them to re-invest in their farms and upgrade their operations.

-- The investment helps ensure that Canadians enjoy safe, high quality turkey products at good prices year round – from Canadian farms.
+- Canadians enjoy safe, high quality turkey products at reasonable prices year round – from Canadian farms.

 - Import Controls Pillar

 - Farmers need to know how much turkey is being imported, so they can plan their production to meet Canada’s needs without creating a surplus.
 The Canadian Government, through various trade agreements, has committed to managing the volume of imports allowed into Canada.
 This is accomplished using a two-tier tariff regime called a Tariff Rate Quota (TRQ).
 Imports within the quota enter the country tariff-free, while a higher (over-quota) tariff rate is used to discourage and prevent imports above the pre-determined level.

 - In Canada, farmers in each province collectively negotiate minimum farm-gate prices for turkey with processors through their Provincial Marketing Board.
 Prices are based on production costs (feed and poult primarily, as the day-old bird cost and feed cost represent approximately two-thirds of the price paid to farmers for a live turkey) and market conditions, including consumer demand, turkey meat inventories (how much turkey meat is on hand in the marketplace) and prices for competing meats.

 This orderly marketing system is funded by a levy that is paid by the turkey farmers on each kilogram of turkey they market.